eecs280staff/tutorials/docs/setup_visualstudio.md

 </div>

 ## Prerequisites
-There are no prerequisites for Visual Studio.
+Visual Studio runs on Windows only.
+There are no other prerequisites for Visual Studio.

 This tutorial uses command line tools.
 If you haven't installed CLI tools on your machine yet, follow one of these tutorials first.